DCCPS Organization and Leadership

 - Developing a robust and supportive network of trained, trans-disciplinary implementation scientists.

 - Surveillance Research Program (SRP)

 The Surveillance Research Program (SRP) plans, directs, coordinates, and evaluates a program of cancer surveillance and health services research involving the collection and analysis of data and the assessment of the impact of health care delivery and other health system factors.
 The program strives to answer key questions about cancer incidence, mortality, and cancer-related health behaviors in diverse regions and populations of the U.S. The Surveillance, Epidemiology, and End Results (SEER) Program, a major component of the SRP, collects cancer data on a routine basis from designated population-based cancer registries in various areas of the country.
-The SRP includes the Cancer Statistics Branch (CSB) and the Statistical Research and Applications Branch (SRAB).
+The SRP includes the Surveillance Informatics Research Branch; the Data Quality, Analysis, and Interpretation Branch; the Data Analysis Branch; and the Statistical Research and Applications Branch.